The Formation of Dwarf Galaxy Disks: Discussion

 Taken together, FIRE and \texttt{TNG50} suggest that whether low-mass galaxies settle into long-lived disks depends on how feedback couples to the ISM, the coherence of late-time gas accretion, and the availability of orbital angular momentum from gas-rich companions \citep{Benavides2025,Celiz2025,Zeng2024}. \citet{Keith2025} have demonstrated that dwarfs in our simulated sample seem to become disk-dominated (defined using axis ratios) above \lmstar $\sim 8$, though they combined two sets of simulations with different feedback models, warranting a further study to ensure that feedback is not playing a role in the disk transition scale.
-We conclude by noting that the lowest mass disk in our sample (\galaxyname{r997}) has a stellar mass of \lmstar $=7.73$ (\lmstar $=7.0$ in an extended set of Marvelous Massive Dwarfs simulations presented in \cite{Cruz2025}), while the lowest mass extended disk in this study (\galaxyname{r761}) has a stellar mass of \lmstar $=7.91$.
+We conclude by noting that the lowest-mass disk in our sample, \galaxyname{r997}, has a stellar mass of \lmstar $=7.7$, and the lowest mass extended galaxy, \galaxyname{r761}, has a stellar mass of \lmstar $=7.9$.
+An extended set of simulations with the same physics in \cite{Cruz2025} yielded a disk at \lmstar $=7.0$.
 A detailed study of the origin of these similarities and differences between simulation suites is left for future work.